andyfast20-sketch/website33/README.md

-# Pay As You Mow Website
+# Local Telephone AI Agent

-This repository contains a static landing page for the "Pay As You Mow" landscaping service.
-To view the site, open `index.html` in any modern web browser; no additional build steps or runtimes are required.
+This repository hosts a local telephone-like AI agent.
+See `agent/README.md` for full usage instructions.